badiou/devops-azure-project1/README.md

     -var="admin_password=my_passwordSecret" \  # Replace "my_passwordSecret" with your custom password, or use the default value "B@diou2023"
     -var="counter=2" "solution.plan"  # Specify the number of virtual machines to create (in this example, 2)
 ```
-to generate a Terraform execution plan to update your infrastructure based on changes made to your configuration files, and save this plan to a file named solution.plan.
+to generate a Terraform execution plan to update your infrastructure based on changes made to your configuration files, and save this plan to a file named solution.plan. vars.tf file define all variables.

 If you wish to use the default values for the variables, run `terraform apply "solution.plan"`

-11. Execute the command `terraform apply "solution.plan"` to apply the plan to your Azure infrastructure.
+10. Execute the command `terraform apply "solution.plan"` to apply the plan to your Azure infrastructure.

-12. To delete all the resources you have deployed, you can issue the command `terraform destroy`.
+11. To delete all the resources you have deployed, you can issue the command `terraform destroy`.

 ## Output
-13. Below, you will find the list of results obtained after executing certain commands:
+12. Below, you will find the list of results obtained after executing certain commands:

 - Result of the command `az group create -n udacityResourceGroup -l eastus`